Python Data API

 - Can add subscriptions even when not connected

-- Async/await support
+- Async/await support with both sync and async callbacks

 - Context manager support for automatic cleanup